bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 comments: True
 mathjax: True
 ---
->Convolutional neural networks are being widely used in understanding the DNA sequence data.
-In this blog we will be discussing one of such models(Basset model) along with its implementation.
+>Convolutional neural networks are widely used to understand the DNA sequence of data.
+In this blog, we will be discussing about one such model (Basset model) along with its implementation.

 <h2><b>Introduction:</b></h2>

 <p>
-Though we know that , most of the diseases are constituted by the non-coding variants, the mechanisms behind these variants are not known.
-Here, we address this challenge using an approach based on a recent machine learning advance - deep convolutional neural networks (CNNs).
-We developed a model, Basset to apply CNNs to learn the functional activity of DNA sequences from genomics data.
+Though we know that, most of the diseases comprise of non-coding variants, the mechanisms behind these variants are not known.
+Here, we address this challenge using a recent machine learning advance - deep convolutional neural networks (CNNs).
+We have developed a model, Basset to apply CNNs to learn the functional activity of DNA sequences from genomics data.
 <br>
-Our model , Basset would be able to:
-i. learn the cell-specific regulatory code of the chromatin accessibility ii. annotate the principles learned by the model.
+Our model Basset has certain characteristics which are termed systematically: i.study the cell-specific regulatory code of the chromatin accessibility ii. clarify the concept learned by the model.
-Thus, Basset offers a powerful computational approach to annotate and interpret the non-coding genome.
+Thus, Basset provides a powerful computational approach to clarify and elucidate the non-coding genome.
 </p>

 <h2><b> Overview: </b></h2>

 To learn the DNA sequence signals of open versus closed chromatin in these cells, we apply a deep CNN.
-CNN's perform adaptive feature extraction to map input data to informative representations during training.<br>
+CNN's perform adaptive attribute extraction to map input data to informative representations during training.<br>
    {% include image.html align="center" url="/assets/img/bassetfull.jpg" %}

 <h3><b>Convolution layers:</b></h3>
 <p>
 The first convolution layer operates directly on the one-hot coding of the input sequence of length 600 bp.
-It optimizes the weights of set of position weight matrices (PWMs).
-These PWM filters search for the relevant patterns along the sequence and outputs a matrix with a row for every filter and a column for every position in the sequence.
+It optimizes the weights of the set of position weight matrices (PWMs).
+These PWM filters search for the relevant patterns along the sequence and output a matrix with a row for every filter and a column for every position in the sequence.
 And the subsequent convolution layers consider the orientations and spatial distances between patterns recognized in the previous layer.
 <br>
 We apply a ReLU activation function after each convolution layer to obtain a more expressive model.
-Because, computing non-linear functions of the information flowing through the network gives more expressive models.
+This is done since computing non-linear functions of the information flowing through the network give more expressive models.
 <br>
-Then we perform the Max Pooling, which reduces the dimension of the input and so the computation in the next layers also decreases.
+Then we perform the Max Pooling.
+It reduces the dimension of the input and so the computation in the next layers also decreases.
 It also provides in-variance to small sequence shifts to the left or right.
-That is, even if the sequence is slightly shifted to either left or right, it makes the model independent of this behavior.
+In short, even if the sequence is slightly shifted to the left or right the model remains independent of this behavior.
 </p>

 <h3><b>Fully Connected Layers:</b></h3>